 7 – 9: Congratulations!
 You are ready to be a leader.
 There is nothing holding you back.
 Here are a few choice books you can read to give you the oomph you need.

 4 – 6: Almost there!
 Things are looking really good.
 Continue honing your skills and work on the attributes you miss.
-This article could shed more light on how to think and act like a leader.

 1 – 3: You can make it!
 It looks like you need a few more years to master the required attributes.
 Or maybe, your career interests do not include leadership roles.
 You prefer being an individual expert contributor to a team – which is in itself, invaluable.
 Either way, you can get valuable insight on personal branding here.